zainab-yousaf/applyiq/README.md

 1. You upload a resume (PDF) and paste a job description.
 2. The app extracts the resume text and runs it through a 3-step prompt chain against that specific job description:
-   - **Roast** — harsh, specific, actionable feedback on what's weak or missing
+   - **Roast:** harsh, specific, actionable feedback on what's weak or missing
-   - **Tailored Improvements** — bullet-point fixes mapped directly to the job's requirements
+   - **Tailored Improvements:** bullet-point fixes mapped directly to the job's requirements
-   - **Cold Outreach Message** — a short, personalized message ready to send to a recruiter or hiring manager
+   - **Cold Outreach Message:** a short, personalized message ready to send to a recruiter or hiring manager
 3. All three outputs stream into the UI live, each with its own copy button.

 ## Tech stack